Knowledge base

 This guide details the use and management of channels in kChat.

-General Canal
+General Channel

-Additional channel
+Additional Channel

 To add a new discussion channel:

-- Click on the button located in the left sidebar of the kChat Web app (online service) kchat.infomaniak.com).
+- Click on the button located in the left sidebar of the Web app kChat (online service kchat.infomaniak.com).

-- Click Create a new channel:
+- Click on Create a new channel:

-Information on a channel
+Information about a channel

 When you create a new channel, you can choose:

-A. his name
+A. its name

-It will be editable later.
+It will be modifiable later on.

 B. its URL

-C. PRIVE or PUBLIC status
+C. its status PRIVATE or PUBLIC

-It will then be editable (read below).
+It will be modifiable later (read below).

 D. its description